What is ASP.NET Core?

 Please read .NET Core Downloads for instructions.
-Install the .NET Core SDK, x86 version is recommended so that your apps can run on both x86 or x64 server.
-If you need to work with Microsoft Access, you must install x86 versions of .NET Core SDK.
-If you want to test with IIS, install .NET Core (Server Hosting) also.
+Install the .NET Core SDK (v2.0.3 or newer), you can choose x86 or x64 version according to your Windows version, but if you need to work with Microsoft Access, you must install the x86 version.
+If you want to test with IIS, install Windows Server Hosting also.

 It is possible to install both x86 and x64 version of .NET Core SDK, to choose which to use, move the path of the selected version before the other under the Path system environment variables, e.g. if you want to use x86 version, move "C:\Program Files (x86)\dotnet\" before "C:\Program Files\dotnet\" and vice versa:

 Visual Studio Community 2017 (or newer) provides the best development experience for creating ASP.NET Core applications for free.

 Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
 Make sure you install the C# extension which is a lightweight development tools for .NET Core.

 ASP.NET Core MVC is a rich framework for building web apps and APIs using the Model-View-Controller design pattern.
 The Model-View-Controller (MVC) architectural pattern separates an application into three main groups of components: Models, Views, and Controllers.
 This pattern helps to achieve separation of concerns.
 Using this pattern, user requests are routed to a Controller which is responsible for working with the Model to perform user actions and/or retrieve results of queries.
 The Controller chooses the View to display to the user, and provides it with any Model data it requires.
 Read Overview of ASP.NET Core MVC for details.